asgood23/STATIONS/made-with-samples/100-bastards.md

 Prompts from our wonderful Kickstarter backers.

-PDF version will have illustrations and additional acknowledgments.
+PDF version coming March 2023 will have illustrations and additional acknowledgments.